 My feet changed sizes when I was pregnant with my first son.
 People don’t tell you this – at least no one told me.
 Sure, I expected the swelling in the last trimester, but I didn’t expect my feet to get bigger by a half size and NEVER GO BACK.
 So now I’m not only stuck with pre-mom clothes that don’t fit, but I also have an entire closet full of awesome shoes that make my toes bleed when I try to wear them.

-It was also winter the first time I was pregnant and none of my jackets would close around my midsection.
+The first time I was pregnant, winter happened around my third trimester and none of my jackets would close around my midsection.
 My mother-in-law took pity on me and bought me some warm, cape-like things that I still have to this day in my closet.
 I never in a million years thought I would own cape-like things as part of a regular wardrobe.

 I realize that since I first became a mother four years ago, I’ve spent an obscene amount of time hunched over.
-My upper body is folded forward to accommodate the baby strapped to my chest, or in my arms, or the child riding piggy back.
+My upper body has been continuously folded forward to accommodate the baby strapped to my chest, or in my arms, or the child riding piggy-back.
 I’m also constantly bent over scooping up toys, wiping up spills, and kneeling over a bathtub.
 Put all that together with the weight of holding two human lives in my hands, and I’ve lost a full inch off my height.
 I’m getting shorter and shorter as the days go by – I’m sure of it.

 Well I’m here to tell you what they won’t.